QuietSlow/Extend/index.md

 {%endcomment%}

-The starting point for our practice is working to clear our bodies of imbalances and habitual tensions.
-The practical implication of this is that new students should be prepared to do quite a bit of body work - stretching, core training, movement, standing, and breathing.
+The starting point for our practice is working to clear our own body of imbalances and habitual tensions.
+The practical implication of this is that new students should be prepared to do quite a bit of physical work - stretching, core training, movement, standing, and breathing.

 {% comment %}